HackNC/fall2016/jade/markdown/travel.md

 # Questions?

-If you have any questions about travel, shoot us an email at travel@hacknc.com or join our slack!
+If you have any questions about travel, shoot us an email at [travel@hacknc.com](mailto:travel@hacknc.com).